nterreri/thesis/report/main.md

 - Chapter 2 provides more extensive background into the eHNA questionnaire as well as NLP and chatbot open source projects that were explored.
-- Chapter 3 describes the requirements as gathered through the contacts in healthcare and the Macmillan charity PEACH available to PEACH.
+- Chapter 3 describes the requirements as gathered through the contacts in healthcare and the Macmillan charity available to PEACH.
 - Chapter 4 details the system architecture, design and the current implementation, highlighting its current limits and its extensibility.
 - Chapter 5 discusses how system testing was done as part of development, the